Kids Video Connection

-We are excited about celebrating 15 years of service to children and their families this year!
-As we expand in the metro Atlanta area, we have a new name, Atlanta Children’s Film Festival.
-We are grateful for our growth which is partly due from the embrace and nurturing of the Atlanta Film Community and sponsors.
-A special thanks to our partners and sponsors – the National Endowment for the Arts, Georgia Council for the Arts, Emory University Department of Film & Media and the DeKalb Entertainment Commission and the Tyler Perry Foundation for the support and funding that has enabled us to grow and reach more children.
+We are excited about celebrating 16 years of the Atlanta Children’s Film Festival.
+We are grateful for our growth which is partly due from the embrace and nurturing of the Atlanta Film Community.
+A special thanks to our partners and sponsors – the National Endowment for the Arts, Georgia Council for the Arts, Emory University Department of Film & Media, South Arts, the DeKalb Entertainment Commission and the Tyler Perry Foundation for the support and funding that has enabled us to grow and reach more children each year.

 We showcase films produced by youth.
 Also, we promote positive films produced by independent producers from around the world.

 This summer festival is entertaining and engaging for the whole family.
 Since we started the festival, it has been a great success, and we have reach over 10,000 youth and their families!
 In an effort to help us fulfill our mission, promote positive children’s programming and introduce youth to careers in film and television.